Skip to main content

 How does this compare to AliExpress affiliate API?

 AliExpress API requires Alibaba Affiliate Program membership + commerce-driven use case.
-The actor delivers similar coverage at $0.003/record without affiliate gatekeeping.
+The actor delivers similar coverage on pay-per-record pricing without affiliate gatekeeping.
 For affiliate-revenue products, the API is required.
 For research-only use cases, the actor scales without onboarding overhead.